Glasgow Corporation Tramways

 Female staff

-A studio portrait of a GCT employee, most probably a conductress — photo undated, but possibly taken in early 1915 given that she is wearing a man's cap, a jacket without the usual GCT buttons, and what would appear to be a plain skirt.
+A studio portrait of a GCT employee, almost certainly a conductress — photo undated, but probably taken in summer 1915 given that she is wearing an unpiped cap, a jacket without the usual GCT buttons, and what would appear to be a plain skirt.
 Photograph taken in Gale's Studios.
 Author's Collection.

 An enlargement of the above photograph, which reveals the subject's cap badge to be No 3248.